Cultural discovery of the

 south coast on electric bikes

 Mauritius Island is full of secret gem’s when it come to its history, culture and nature.
 For good and for bad, it is not always easy to discover them and to stumble upon someone who knows well the subject.
-Through this article, Mauritius Conscious’ team and friends will take you down the unspoiled south coast of the island, where we were treated for a full-day of discoveries riding our electric bikes.
+Through this article, Mauritius Conscious’ team and friends will take you for a biking tour down the unspoiled south coast of the island, where we were treated for a full-day of discoveries riding our electric bikes.

 Our journey started at La Place du Moulin in Bel Ombre.
 After understanding better how the electric-assistance bikes work and, following a thorough briefing on safety, we stepped into our adventure.
-First stop was the Chateau de Bel Ombre, a splendid colonial house that the very Charles Telfair used to call home sweet home, surrounded by beautiful flower gardens and a golf course nowadays.
+First stop of our biking tour was the Chateau de Bel Ombre, a splendid colonial house that the very Charles Telfair used to call home sweet home, surrounded by beautiful flower gardens and a golf course nowadays.
 Botanist, Doctor and Personal Secretary of Mauritius Governor, Telfair was crucial to the introduction of botanical gardens in Mauritius, like the Pamplemousses Garden, and to the discovery of endemic species, like the Telfairs skink from Round Island.
 My favorite take-away, however, was to learn that in his public figure role, Telfair fought to improve the living conditions of slaves, like their education and housing opportunities.

 We took our bikes and safely rode in single line between sugarcane fields and the turquoise-blue ocean.
 Second stop was at the Baie du Jacotet, a beautiful, sandy beach marked by history rather than hotel and villa developments.
 Turns out that this overlooked spot in the South coast witnessed a determining battle between the French and the English during the French mandate in Mauritius; a battle that injured both captains and sent them to heal next to the other at the same hospital.
 The drastic loss of British soldiers in this battle and the apparent weakness of the French made the Royal Navy come to a final, master decision: they should invest all their remaining resources in a surprise, land attack from the North of Mauritius – the same that won them power over the island in 1810.